splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

 To configure an AWS connection through Terraform, perform the following steps:

 1. Go to :new-page:`Terraform's Registry <https://registry.terraform.io/>` and look for ``signalfx`` in the search box.
-You'll find the ``SignalFx`` provider site with docs and other resources, such as the instructions to add SOC as a Terraform provider or the available data sources.
+You'll find the ``SignalFx`` provider site with docs, the available resources, and the compatible data sources.

 2. Copy the ``Use provider`` code to add ``SignalFx`` in the ``required_providers`` block of ``main.tf`` in your configuration file.
 It looks similar to: